 Accounting Treatment in Connection with the Sale.
 As Equity Bank represents all of the operations of the Company's Financial Services Business, the sale of Equity Bank will result in the disposal of a business segment for financial reporting purposes by the Company.
-Accordingly, the financial statements of the Company for 1993 and prior years will reflect the operations of Equity Bank as a discontinued operation.
-The gain on the sale of Equity Bank will be reflected when the sale is consummated, which is expected to occur during the second guarter of 1994.
+Accordingly, the financial statements of the Company for 1993 and prior years will be restated to reflect the operations of Equity Bank as a discontinued operation once the sale is consumated.
+The gain on the sale of Equity Bank will be reflected when the sale is consummated, which is expected to occur during the second quarter of 1994.